Hirohata Merc: Later changes

 Hirohata later replaced the original Mercury flathead engine with a transplanted Cadillac engine, creating the nickname "Mercillac" ("merk-ill-ack"), in the fashion of rodders of the period, who in the same way created Fordillacs and Studillacs.

 In 1955, the Merc made an appearance in the film Running Wild, for which it was painted gold over the original ice green.

+Hirohata sold the Merc not long after the movie was released, and the car changed hands several times.
+"The Merc was repainted, sold, crashed, neglected".

+An owner, Robert Waldsmith, who used it as his daily transportation, was hit by another car, requiring repairs and new paint.
+Another owner, Doug Kinney, was an employee of Ed "Big Daddy" Roth, who repainted it lime green.

-Hirohata sold the Merc, and the car changed hands several times.
-It was eventually purchased by Jim McNiel for $500 in 1959; McNiel used it as a daily driver for years, then placed it into storage.
+In 1959, a teenager, Jim McNiel, bought it for $500, painstakingly restored it for seven years and kept the car his whole life.
+McNiel used it as a daily driver for years, then placed it into storage.
 Ultimately, McNiel restored the Merc to her original configuration.
 The paint was done by Hershel "Junior" Conway at Junior's House of Color.